xbeat/Machine-Learning/README.md

 Q\* MCTSr: A Hybrid Approach to AI Decision Making

 Q\* MCTSr, or Monte Carlo Tree Self-refine, is a theoretical algorithm that combines Large Language Models (LLMs) with Monte Carlo Tree Search (MCTS).
 This hybrid approach aims to enhance decision-making processes in AI systems by leveraging the strengths of both techniques.
 However, it's important to note that Q\* MCTSr is not a well-established or widely recognized algorithm in the AI community.
 The following slides will explore the potential components and concepts that such an algorithm might incorporate, based on existing knowledge of LLMs and MCTS.

+## Exploring Encoder-Decoder LLMs for Instruction Tasks

+Understanding Encoder-Decoder LLMs

+Encoder-decoder architectures are indeed used in large language models (LLMs) for instruction tasks.
+This misconception likely stems from the prominence of decoder-only models in recent years.
+Let's explore the landscape of LLM architectures and their applications in instruction tasks.

 ## Optimizing RAG with Document Chunking Techniques Using Python